Daytona 500: Hamlin's car turned over to Speedway

-DAYTONA BEACH — As is the tradition, Denny Hamlin bid farewell on Monday morning to the No. 11 Joe Gibbs Racing Toyota which carried him to victory in Sunday’s Daytona 500 — and served as a nap room along the way.
+DAYTONA BEACH — As is the tradition, Denny Hamlin bid farewell on Monday morning to the No. 11 Joe Gibbs Racing Toyota which not only carried him to victory in Sunday’s Daytona 500 — but served as a nap room along the way.

-Until next year's Daytona 500, the car will be on display in the Motorsports Hall of Fame of America inside the Speedway's Ticket & Tours building.
+The car will be on display in the Motorsports Hall of Fame of America inside the Speedway's Ticket & Tours building until next year's Daytona 500.

-The No. 11, which is still covered in Victory Lane confetti, was autographed by all crew members.
+The No. 11, which was still covered in Victory Lane confetti from Sunday's win, was autographed by crew members.
 Car owner Joe Gibbs, crew chief Chris Gabehart and Hamlin were honored with gifts from Speedway president Chip Wile.

 All were fitted with custom-made leather jackets while Hamlin was presented a Daytona Rolex for his second 500 victory.

+“I usually wake up when the spotter says ‘fire ’em up’ on the radio because nobody is really saying anything (during a red flag),” Hamlin said.
+“It’s good quiet time.
+I don’t know why, but under the most pressured times, I fall asleep a lot.”

+After an emotional triumph last night and tributes to Gibbs' son J.D., who died on Jan.
+11 from a brain disease, the mood was more jovial Monday morning.

-Hamlin said he didn’t make good on the Sunday prediction that he'd "have a terrible hangover” Monday.
+Hamlin admitted he didn’t make good on the Sunday prediction that he'd "have a terrible hangover” Monday morning.

 Since he has been nursing a cold, he opted to join Gibbs & Co. at the Steak ’n Shake on International Speedway Boulevard (a post-victory team tradition), then went to bed relatively early.
 “The Coach” picked up the tab.